Beaconsfield, Queensland: Geography

-Beaconsfields is located 8 km north of the Mackay CBD.
+Beaconsfield is located 8 km north of the Mackay CBD.

 History

 The suburb was named after the Beaconsfield sugar plantation.
 It had a sugar crushing mill from about 1882 to 1893.

 Mackay Wanderers Soccer Club was established in 1923.

-In 1928 the Mackay Golf Club established a 9-hole course and club house in Beaconsfield on a 122 acre leased site.
+In 1928, the Mackay Golf Club established a 9-hole course and club house in Beaconsfield on a 122 acre leased site.
 A further 43 acres were purchased in 1939, but due to World War II it was not until 1947 that a further 9 holes were established on this land.
 A new club house was built in 1967.
 In 1981 the club constructed an on-site dam for irrigation with a second dam built in 1999.
 In 1985 the club changed its constitution to allow women to have full membership rights.
 Prior to coming to Beaconsfield, the club established a 9-hole golf course on the Mackay town common (later Mackay Airport) in 1925 with its first club house built in 1926 which was subsequently relocated to Beaconsfield.

-Carlisle Adventist Christian College opened in 1950.
+Carlisle Adventist Christian College opened in 1951 in the church hall of the Central Mackay Church in Milton Street in Mackay with an enrolment of 22 students.
+Initially, it was only a primary school, but later expanded into secondary schooling.
+In 2006, the school relocated to its present on Holts Road in Beaconsfield.
+In 2018-2019, the school introduced Years 11 and 12 schooling.

 Kewarra State Special School opened on 21 February 1987.
 The school had been previously operated by the Endeavour Foundation.
-On 10 August 2002 it was renamed Mackay District Special School.
+On 10 August 2002, it was renamed Mackay District Special School.

 Whitsunday Anglican School opened on 27 January 1988.

 Beaconsfield State School opened on 1 January 1999.